nutanix/validated-designs/README.md

 # Additional Documentation

-The Nutanix Validated Designs themselves are all available in the Solutions Documentation section on the Nutanix user Portal, here: https://portal.nutanix.com/page/documents/solutions/list
+The Nutanix Validated Designs themselves are all available in the [Nutanix Solutions Library](https://portal.nutanix.com/page/documents/solutions/list).